 Click Sign and then Broadcast to send the new transaction.

-I hope your Bitcoin experience is mostly positive but Replace-By-Fee was put in place in case it's not.
+I hope your Bitcoin experience is mostly positive, but the Replace-By-Fee was put in place in case it is not.

 Having RBF (Replace-By-Fee) turned on by default for all transactions is considered a general guideline.
 The primary rationale behind this recommendation is the dynamic nature mempool, which can rapidly expand in a matter of minutes.
 Therefore, what might appear to be an appropriate fee initially can soon become inadequate.

 Especially when conducting transactions of high significance, such as paying business partners for goods and services or sending crucial payments like rent, it is generally advised not to take any risks.
 By having RBF enabled, you have the flexibility to increase the fee later if necessary, ensuring that your transaction is processed promptly and efficiently.